Can vaccinated and unvaccinated people from different households visit each other?

 Once I’m vaccinated, can I resume public activities like eating at a restaurant?

 The risk of COVID-19 infection during public social activities – like dining indoors at a restaurant or going to the gym – is lower for fully vaccinated people.
-Fully vaccinated people do not need to wear masks in these settings unless required by the business.
-Fully vaccinated people can also gather with each other without masks or physical distancing.
+Fully vaccinated people can gather with each other without masks or physical distancing in private settings or outdoors.
+Everyone over age 2 must wear a mask in public indoor settings regardless of vaccination status.

 Will I need to show proof of vaccination?